nmfs-opensci/CloudComputingSetup/bucket-access-demo.md

 1. move `bucket_name` and object paths into a small config section,
 2. add explicit error handling and messages around authentication and uploads, and
 3. avoid broad scopes when a narrower scope will do.

-If you want a more reusable version, a natural next step is to turn this into a small helper function or parameterized script.